opensearch-project/project-website/_posts/2026-02-01-skip-index-based-aggregation-optimizations.md

 - Date fields named `@timestamp` in date histogram aggregations
 - Auto date histogram aggregations on `@timestamp` (OpenSearch 3.4+)

-No configuration is required—if you're using `@timestamp` for time-series data, you're already benefiting from skiplist optimization.
+No configuration is required, if you're using `@timestamp` for time-series data, you're already benefiting from skiplist optimization.

 ### Manual Configuration